MrityunjaySingh09/delta-demo/README.md

 # delta-demo
-This Is a demo for git nd github
+This Is a demo for git nd github classs.